Updated December 2022

 Employers recruiting at HLS agree to the following terms regarding the timing of offers and decisions.
 This timing applies to all offers made to HLS students, including all offers made pursuant to the EIP interviewing exceptions described in Section II.D.

 Note to employers: Our “Student Recruiting and Interviewing Policies” provide that students are permitted to hold open no more than three (3) offers of employment at any one time.

-All offers to 1Ls must remain open for at least 14 days after the date of the offer letter.
-OCS strongly discourages any offer that requires the student to return to the same employer for more than four (4) weeks of their 2L summer or otherwise requires the student to materially limit their 2L summer at another employer as a condition for a 1L summer offer.
+All offers for 1L summer employment must remain open for at least 14 days after the date of the offer letter.
+OCS strongly discourages any 1L summer employment offer that requires the student to return to the same employer for more than four (4) weeks of their 2L summer or otherwise requires the student to materially limit their 2L summer at another employer as a condition for a 1L summer offer.
 Any offer that requires such conditions as a prerequisite for a post-graduate offer is also strongly discouraged.
 Employers must disclose any such conditions to a post-graduate offer to the 1L at the time of the 1L offer.

-Offers made to 2Ls for summer employment must remain open for 21 days after the date of the offer letter.
+Offers made for 2Ls summer employment must remain open for 21 days after the date of the offer letter.

 - Small Program Exception

 If the anticipated size of an employer’s summer program for the office extending the offer is fewer than 15 students, the offer must remain open for 14 days after the date of the offer letter (instead of 21 days) for only that office.
 Employers should inform OCS in their EIP registration if any of their offices’ summer programs fall under this exception.